-SaaS-based applications are beginning to dominate their respective markets, but a confluence of factors could position these vendors to expand the boundaries of their markets even wider.
+Explore how SaaS-based applications are beginning to dominate their respective markets, but a confluence of factors could position these vendors to expand.

 In the next few years, a handful of Software-as-a-Service companies, also known as “SaaS,” have an opportunity to grow faster and at a stronger rate than historical comparisons would suggest.